- Home

 Local and hyper-local sourcing has emerged as a food and beverage industry trend among consumers who want to prioritize provenance, freshness, and minimal supply chain distances.
 Founding Farmers, for example, is a restaurant that focuses solely on local ingredients:

-How to market for sustainable consumer
+How to market to the sustainable consumer

-2025 food and beverage trends show a seismic shift driven by evolving consumer values and priorities.
+2026 food and beverage trends show a seismic shift driven by evolving consumer values and priorities.
 To market toward a sustainable consumer base, you need a combination of authentic storytelling and transparent practices backed up by community engagement.

-• Sharing your business or restaurant’s steps to tell your sustainability story
+- Sharing your business or restaurant’s steps to tell your sustainability story

-• Highlighting your journey into adopting eco-friendly packaging or reducing food waste
+- Highlighting your journey into adopting eco-friendly packaging or reducing food waste

-• Using your digital and physical materials (menu and location) to tell your story
+- Using your digital and physical materials (menu and location) to tell your story

-• Collaborating locally with farms, artisans, or other eco-conscious brands to host events and tastings
+- Collaborating locally with farms, artisans, or other eco-conscious brands to host events and tastings

-• Sharing your achievements, such as the amount of waste reduced or miles saved by sourcing locally
+- Sharing your achievements, such as the amount of waste reduced or miles saved by sourcing locally

 Expanding worldview trends

 There is a huge overall movement toward expanding palates and elevating flavors for everyone in the food and industry market.
-2025 is poised to embrace this exciting mix of creativity, tradition, and innovation.
+2026 is poised to embrace this exciting mix of creativity, tradition, and innovation.

 Consumers want to experience adventure and unique flavor profiles while keeping health benefits and mindful indulgence in mind.
 Below are the trends emerging because of that shift.